 Keeper pricing:

-While I chose 1Password as the best Linux password manager overall, Dashlane and Keeper are both excellent options that may be more suitable depending on what features are important to you.
+While I chose NordPass as the best Linux password manager overall, RoboForm and Keeper are also excellent options that may suit your needs depending on what features matter most to you.

 Other password managers we considered but didn’t rank among the best include: